nih-cfde/announcements/2021-08-02-announcements.md

 # CFDE Announcements

 ## Cross-Pollination Events
-The next scheduled meeting, for **Tuesday, August 3rd**, has been **CANCELLED**.
+The Cross-Pollination meeting, for **Tuesday, August 3rd**, has been **CANCELLED**.
 The next scheduled meeting will take place on **September 7th**.
 Please contact us today if you are interested in presenting at an upcoming event at support@cfde.atlassian.net!
 Regular Cross-Pollination events take place on the first Tuesday of every month.
 Please check out the  [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) for more details.

 ## RFCs Available for Review and Comment
 CFDE Members are invited to review and comment on the following RFCs: